yampelo/beagle/docs/rest_api.md

 -   **Error Response:**

-    This endpoint returns 404 if there does not exist.
+    This endpoint returns 404 if one does not exist.

     -   **Code:** 404 - Graph not found <br />
         **Example:** `{ message : "Graph not found" }`